 - close contact following an accident (rescue, medical treatment)

 - close proximity with other members of the team

 Tour leaders and guides have reviewed their planned tours, and may have changed some of their plans as a result to help reduce risks.
-Looking at the available advice, the Club and its officers would suggest:
+Advice is available for members and leaders on Club tours.
+In summary, the Club and its officers would suggest:

 - Be honest and upfront about your own health.
 Please tell the Tour Leader if you display any COVID-19 symptoms or have come into contact with anyone displaying such symptoms in the 14 days prior to start of the tour, with the understanding that this may result in not being able to take their place on the tour.

 - If you fall ill during the tour then prepare to leave the tour as soon as possible, and follow local health guidance on testing, isolation etc.

 - Decide what your risk tolerance is (this will be different for each of us) and what this means in terms of your ski touring trips (e.g. single base v multi-hut tour).

 - Take your own sleeping bag, pillowcase, face mask, hand gel, etc with you.